User-Centered Design (UCD): How to Design for People, Not Just Pixels

 Stakeholder Analysis

 User-centered design is a process that involves stakeholder analysis.
-Within this method, the most important part is identifying key stakeholders and understanding their roles, interests, and requirements in designing any product or service.
-This can include designers, developers, users, customers, business owners, and other project stakeholders.
+The most important part of this method is identifying key stakeholders and understanding their roles, interests, and requirements in designing any product or service.
+These stakeholders can include designers, developers, users, customers, business owners, and other project stakeholders.

 Source: Rob Hampson on Unsplash